 Anything with deeper roots may take more than one treatment, but this non-toxic weed killer is safe, cheap and easy to do!
 I encourage you to make this at home and try it out.
 Please feel free to let me know how it worked for you!

+Choosing to make your own weed killer is a healthier option for your home, family and the environment.
 Remember, not only is this stuff safe around your kids and pets, it also won’t poison your rain water as it seeps into the soil.
-One more reason to do things at home instead of buying toxic chemicals at the store.